The $\omega$-Condition Number: Applications to Optimal Preconditioning and Low Rank Generalized Jacobian Updating: Numerical Tests

-We also employ performance profiles, e.g.,~\cite{MR1875515}, to compare the different choices of preconditioners $\gamma$.
+Besides illustrating the output from the experiments as displayed in \Cref{tabl:exprecit,table:exp_prec_time,table:exp_prec_res,table:exp_prec_time_prec}, we also employ performance profile plots, e.g.,~\cite{MR1875515}.
 These plots are constructed as follows.
-Let $P$ denote a set of problems, and $\Gamma:=\{0,e,u^{-2},\gamma^*_p\}$ the set of preconditioners into comparison.
-For each $p\in P$ and $\gamma \in\Gamma$ we denote as $t_{p,\gamma}$ the measure we want to compare.
-In particular, we will separately consider the number of iterations and the time required for solving the system $A(\gamma) \, x = b$.
-In the case in which we are studying the time and $\gamma = \gamma^*_p$, the time for computing $\gamma^*_p$, this is computing the optimal $\omega$-preconditioner $\gamma^*$ and its projection onto $[0,1]^t$ with the spectral decomposition, is also included in $t_{p,\gamma}$, i.e.,
+Let $\Gamma:=\{\text{NONE, DIAG, ITRIU, ICHOL(1), ICHOL(2)}\}$ be the set of preconditioners for our comparisons.
+For each $p\in P$ and $\gamma \in\Gamma$, we denote as $t_{p,\gamma}$ the measure we want to compare.
+In particular, we will separately consider the number of iterations and the time required for solving the system (to the desired tolerance) for the preconditioned linear system described in \Cref{subsect:test_enviroment}.
+In the cases where we consider a preconditioned system (i.e., all except NONE), the time for computing the preconditioner is also included in $t_{p,\gamma}$, i.e.,

 Then, for every problem $p\in P$ and every $\gamma \in \Gamma$, we define the performance ratio as